greenorbitspace/hub/userguide/content/en/docs/glossary/c/climate-neutrality.md

 ---
-title: Climate Neutral(Ity)
+title: Climate neutral(ity)
 ref: climate-neutrality
+weight: 1
+exported_at: '2025-06-16T15:05:53.988182+00:00'
-description: Climate neutrality refers to achieving a balance between emitting carbon and absorbing carbon from the atmosphere in carbon sinks.
-It means that an individual, organization, or country is not contributing to the increase of greenhouse gases in the atmosphere, often through a combination of reducing emissions and investing in renewable energy or carbon offset projects.
+definition: Climate neutrality refers to achieving net-zero carbon emissions by balancing the amount of greenhouse gases emitted with an equivalent amount offset or removed from the atmosphere.
+This can be accomplished through various strategies, including reducing emissions, increasing energy efficiency, and investing in renewable energy sources.
-notion_page_id: d732b48e-f556-4d37-ba31-8291e816b897
-exported_at: '2025-06-16T14:24:54.361510+00:00'
 tags:
 - sustainability
 - goals
-category:
+id: GL27
+categories:
 - Sustainability & Environment
-id: GL27
 ---